-Years after the events of the second film, the Candyman returns once again, this time, during the eve of Day of the Dead, to haunt Los Angeles art gallery owner Caroline McKeever, a distant relative of the Candyman, in order for him to claim her soul.
+Twenty-five years after the events of the second film, the Candyman returns once again, this time, during the eve of Day of the Dead, to haunt Los Angeles art gallery owner Caroline McKeever, a distant relative of the Candyman, in order for him to claim her soul.

 This film has examples of:

 - Asshole Victim: Detective Sacco and Detective Kraft are racist assholes, so its hard to feel too bad for them when Candyman brutally kills Sacco and Kraft posthumously has Candymans murders pinned on him.

 - Deceased Fall-Guy Gambit: After Candyman has been dealt with once and for all, Kraft appears, intending to kill Caroline with a hook.
 Once he is dealt with also, all the previous killing are pinned on him.

 - Gorn: Detective Sacco getting Candyman's hook shoved into his mouth.